theresa12345-scp/natan-equity-research/METHODOLOGY.md

 - **8-Factor scoring model** calibrated for emerging market dynamics

 ### Key Insight: Indonesian Market Dynamics
-Per TCW Bahana research insights, 80-90% of Indonesian stock price movement is driven by **sentiment, technicals, and momentum** rather than pure fundamentals.
+Per industry discussions, 80-90% of Indonesian stock price movement is driven by **sentiment, technicals, and momentum** rather than pure fundamentals.
 The NATAN scoring model reflects this reality by weighting technical and sentiment factors at 35% of total score.

 ---